ulrichson/community-circles/www/components/angular-moment/README.md

 ```

 Remember to include `moment-timezone.js` in your project, otherwise the custom timezone
 functionality will not be available.
+You will also need to include a timezone data file that
+you can create using the [Timezone Data Builder](http://momentjs.com/timezone/data/)
+or simply download from [here](https://rawgithub.com/qw4n7y/7282780/raw/6ae3b334b295f93047e8f3ad300db6bc4387e235/moment-timezone-data.js).

 License
 ----